Old Fashioned Soft Baked Pumpkin Cookies

 Send your family a special message of love and cherishing in the little things you do!

-I hope you enjoy these if you try them.
 What are some of your favorite recipes to show your family how special they are to you?
-Be sure to visit The Cookie Swap at Our Simple Country Life to find some great recipes and meet new friends!
+Please share your recipe!!

 Thanks for stopping by!